Grant DFF – 1335-00162, 1 August 2013 – 31 December 2017

 - News article in Ingeniøren: Aalborg-forskere: Sådan bygger vi den menneskelige robot, 1 November 2013.
 Google English translation.

-- Elizabeth Ann Jochum, Evgenios Vlachos, Sally Grindsted Nielsen, Anja Christoffersen, Ibrahim Hameed and Zheng-Hua Tan, “”Using Theatre to Study Interaction with Care Robots”,”accepted by International Journal of Social Robotics.
+- Elizabeth Ann Jochum, Evgenios Vlachos, Sally Grindsted Nielsen, Anja Christoffersen, Ibrahim Hameed and Zheng-Hua Tan, “”Using Theatre to Study Interaction with Care Robots”, International Journal of Social Robotics, 2016, 8(4), 457-470.
 (Springer).

 - Jen-Tzung Chien, Chao-Hsi Lee and Zheng-Hua Tan, “Dirichlet Mixture Allocation”, the 26th IEEE International Workshop on Machine Learning for Signal Processing (MLSP), Salerno-Italy, 13-16 September 2016.